Acculturation: Historical approaches

 The history of Western civilization, and in particular the histories of Europe and the United States, are largely defined by patterns of acculturation.

 One of the most notable forms of acculturation is imperialism, the most common progenitor of direct cultural change.
 Although these cultural changes may seem simple, the combined results are both robust and complex, impacting both groups and individuals from the original culture and the host culture.
-Anthropologists, historians, and sociologists have studied acculturation with dominance almost exclusively, primarily in the context of colonialism, as a result of the expansion of western European peoples throughout the world during the past five centuries.
+Acculturation with dominance has been researched by sociologists, anthropologists, and historians virtually only, mostly in a colonialism context, due to the dispersal of western European people all over the world over the last five centuries.

 The first psychological theory of acculturation was proposed in W.I.
 Thomas and Florian Znaniecki's 1918 study, The Polish Peasant in Europe and America.
 From studying Polish immigrants in Chicago, they illustrated three forms of acculturation corresponding to three personality types: Bohemian (adopting the host culture and abandoning their culture of origin), Philistine (failing to adopt the host culture but preserving their culture of origin), and creative-type (able to adapt to the host culture while preserving their culture of origin).
 In 1936, Redfield, Linton, and Herskovits provided the first widely used definition of acculturation as: